Saw poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This indicates the protagonist's commitment to Gordon attempts to cut through his chain with the hacksaw and realizes the saws are meant for their feet, not the chains.
 Active choice to commit to finding another way out., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Gordon realizes Adam has been photographing him - false defeat as trust collapses.
+Structural examination shows that this crucial beat Gordon realizes Adam has been photographing him - false defeat as trust collapses.
 The mysterious Zep is revealed watching Gordon's family, raising stakes dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 84 minutes initiates the final act resolution at 82% of the runtime.
 Gordon saws off his foot and shoots Adam, seemingly completing Jigsaw's game.
 The realization that following instructions might save his family drives the finale., demonstrating the transformation achieved throughout the journey.